Marengo, Illinois: 1850–1900

-Marengo expirenced a large growth during the post civil war years, and, by the turn of the century, the city had a rail connection to Chicago via the Chicago and north western, as well as electric interurban lines via the Elgin & Belvidere Electric Company and Woodstock and Sycamore Traction Company.
+Marengo experienced a large growth during the post civil war years, and, by the turn of the century, the city had a rail connection to Chicago via the Chicago and north western, as well as electric interurban lines via the Elgin & Belvidere Electric Company and Woodstock and Sycamore Traction Company.
 It had a population of 2,005 people in the 1900 census.
 It became legally defined as a “city” in 1893.

 Train station

 In 1851 a train station was built in Marengo along the Galena and Chicago Union Railroad which the first railroad built west out of Chicago.
-An addition enlarged the depot in the late 1800s, by which time it was owned by the Chicago and North Western Railway, and after that it remained used for purposes of freight until the mid 1960’s, although passenger service to marengo ended in 1950.
+An addition enlarged the depot in the late 1800s, by which time it was owned by the Chicago and North Western Railway, and after that it remained used for purposes of freight until the mid 1960s, although passenger service to marengo ended in 1950.

 In 1967, the station was acquired by the nearby Illinois Railway Museum, cut into two large sections, transported via truck, and reassembled on its current site at the museum.
-The depot still houses a working dispatcher’s office, which is used by the Museum on many operating days, and a public waiting room.
+The depot still houses a working dispatcher's office, which is used by the Museum on many operating days, and a public waiting room.
 It is the oldest railway station in regular passenger use west of Pittsburgh.

-Since the 1990’s the track itself is owned by Union Pacific.
+Since the 1990s the track itself is owned by Union Pacific.